kestvir/kestvir/README.md

 - 👋 Hi, I’m Kęstutis.
 - 👀 I’m interested in all things web dev.
-- 🌱 I’m currently looking to learn testing.
+- 🌱 I’m currently looking for a full time position as a front-end developer.
 - 💞️ I’m looking to collaborate on any exciting projects!
 - 📫 How to reach me: https://kestvir.tech